flux242/radiosonde/README.md

 *gnuplot* related script can be found in my [dotfiles](https://github.com/flux242/dotfiles) repository.

 ### Show me the sondes on a map!
 I'm using YACC to show the sondes.
-YACC is a java app in a jar so I have no problem to start it after installing *openjdk-8-jre*.
+YACC is a java app in the jar so I have no problem to start it after installing *openjdk-8-jre*.
 YACC UI is very badly designed and it is slow at rendering but it'll do.
 I have written an [article about it](http://flux242.blogspot.com/2020/08/yaac-is-not-yak.html).
 A good thing about it - is that I can inject additional info if I want to.
 As an example I'm injecting temperature info from my wireless [temperature sensors](/pics/yacc.png)

 ### Logging
 I log sondes using *logsonde.sh* script